Lalith-Akash/VeritasVote/README.md

 It leverages smart contracts for managing voter registration, election creation, vote casting, and result tallying, ensuring immutability and preventing censorship or manipulation.

+(Veritas is Latin for truth, fitting for a transparent voting system)

 ## Features

 *   **Secure Voter Registration:** Only the designated contract owner (Admin) can register eligible voter addresses.
 Batch registration is supported.